fwolfst/githug/README.md

 ## About
 Githug was designed to give you a practical way of learning git and was conceived by Gary 'Gazler' Rennie.
-Hghug is a bold clone of Githug.
-All credits should go to Gazler and his Githug.
+Hghug is a bold clone of Githug, meant to learn mercurial/hg.
+All credits should go to Gazler and his Githug, and all the contributors.
+Gazler pointed out that especially the level-contributors should be praised, too.
 During the adaptation to hg (mercurial), all occurences of 'Githug' and 'githug' were replaces by 'Hghug' and 'hghug'.
 Hghug has a series of levels, each utilizing hg commands to ensure a correct answer.